CTCycle/XREPORT-radiological-reports-generator/README.md

 **3) Model training and evaluation:** open the machine learning menu to explore various options for model training and validation.
 Once the menu is open, you will see different options:
 - **train from scratch:** runs `training/model_training.py` to start training an instance of the XREPORT model from scratch using the available data and parameters.
 - **train from checkpoint:** runs `training/train_from_checkpoint.py` to start training a pretrained XREPORT checkpoint for an additional amount of epochs, using pretrained model settings and data.
-- **model evaluation:** run `validation/model_validation.ipynb` to evaluate the performance of pretrained model checkpoints using different metrics.
+- **model evaluation:** runs `validation/model_validation.ipynb` to evaluate the performance of pretrained model checkpoints using different metrics.
 This feature cannot be directly started from the launcher due to unpredictable behavior of .ipynb files when executed from batch scripts.

-**4) Generate radiological reports:** Run `inference/report_generator.py` to use the pretrained transformer decoder from a model checkpoint to generate radiological reports starting from an input image.
+**4) Generate radiological reports:** use the pretrained transformer decoder from a model checkpoint to generate radiological reports starting from an input image.
+This option executes `inference/report_generator.py`.

 **5) XREPORT setup:** allows running some options command such as **install project packages** to run the developer model project installation, and **remove logs** to remove all logs saved in `resources/logs`.